rodriguesrenato/CppND-Memory-Management-Chatbot/README.md

 ## Basic Build Instructions

 1. Clone this repo.
-2. Make a build directory in the top level directory: `mkdir build && cd build`
-3. Compile: `cmake .. && make`
-4. Run it: `./membot`.
+2. Use the MakeFile to build and compile
+- build: `make build`
+- debug: `make debug`
+- A executable `membot` is created in `build` folder
+3. Move to `build` directory and run it: `./membot`

 ## Project Task Details

-Currently, the program crashes when you close the window.
+The start code program crashes when you close the window.
 There is a small bug hidden somewhere, which has something to do with improper memory management.
 So your first warm-up task will be to find this bug and remove it.
 This should familiarize you with the code and set you up for the rest of the upcoming tasks.
 Have fun debugging!

 Aside from the bug mentioned above, there are five additional major student tasks in the Memory Management chatbot project, which are: